Derrick Henry: High school career

 Henry attended Yulee High School, where he was a three-sport star in football, basketball, and track.
-He played as a running back for the Yulee Hornets football team.
-He ran for 2,465 yards and 26 touchdowns as a freshman in 2009.
-He was named a first-team All-Coast selection at running back in 2010 after rushing for 2,788 yards and 38 touchdowns while averaging 8.9 yards per attempt.
-He rushed for 2,610 yards and 34 scores as a junior in 2011 to earn first-team All-Coast honors from the Florida Times-Union.
-He set the Florida high school record with a 510-yard performance against Jacksonville Jackson (a record he held until 2021) and averaged 9.2 yards per carry and 327.8 yards per game as a senior, finishing the season with a state-record 4,261 yards and 55 touchdowns.
-He finished his high school football career with 12,124 career rushing yards, which broke Ken Hall's career record.
+Henry played as a running back for the Yulee Hornets football team.
+As a freshman in 2009, he ran for 2,465 yards and 26 touchdowns and was also named first-team All-First Coast by The Florida Times-Union.
+In 2010, Henry again earned first-team All-First Coast honors and was named the First Coast Offensive Player of the Year after rushing for 2,788 yards and 38 touchdowns while averaging 8.9 yards per attempt.
+As a junior in 2011, he repeated as a first-team All-First Coast selection after rushing for 2,610 yards and 34 touchdowns.

+Henry set the Florida high school record with a 510-yard performance against Jacksonville Jackson (a record he held until 2021) and averaged 9.2 yards per carry and 327.8 yards per game as a senior, finishing the season with a state-record 4,261 yards and 55 touchdowns.
+He was once more named first-team All-First Coast and earned MaxPreps Athlete of the Year and MaxPreps Player of the Year honors, along with Player of the Year recognition from several other organizations.
+Henry was also named a MaxPreps and Parade All-American, as well as a member of the USA Today All-USA High School Football Team.

+Henry finished his high school football career with 12,124 career rushing yards, which broke Ken Hall's career record.
 During this time, Henry began receiving the nickname "King Henry" by stadium crowds and local television news reports as he began aiming to break the national high school rushing title.
-He also rushed for 153 career touchdowns.
-His career touchdown totals rank fifth all-time.
-In four years at Yulee he averaged more than 250 yards a game and never rushed for fewer than 100 yards in a game.
-He played for the East squad in the 2013 U.S. Army All-American Bowl, where he rushed for 53 yards with a touchdown and a two-point conversion.
+Henry also rushed for 153 career touchdowns.
+His career touchdown total ranked fifth all-time at the time of his graduation.
+In four years at Yulee, Henry averaged more than 250 yards a game and never rushed for less than 100 yards in a game.
+He played for the East squad in the 2013 U.S. Army All-American Bowl, where he had 10 carries for 53 yards, a touchdown, and a two-point conversion in a winning effort.
+In 2019, Henry's #2 jersey was retired by Yulee.